vtsyvina/CliqueSNV/README.md

 1.5.2
 - New -fdf parameter to change output fasta defline format

+1.5.3
+- Improved handling of SNPs graph for cliques search (should significantly improve performance on long references >5000 long)

 ## Any questions
 With any questions. please, contact: v.tsyvina@gmail.com